zenml-io/zenml/docs/book/user-guide/component-guide/orchestrators/vertex.md

 ### Additional configuration

-For additional configuration of the Vertex orchestrator, you can pass `VertexOrchestratorSettings` which allows you to configure (among others) the following attributes:

-* `pod_settings`: Node selectors, affinity, and tolerations to apply to the Kubernetes Pods running your pipeline.
+For additional configuration of the Vertex orchestrator, you can pass `VertexOrchestratorSettings` which allows you to configure node selectors, affinity, and tolerations to apply to the Kubernetes Pods running your pipeline.
 These can be either specified using the Kubernetes model objects or as dictionaries.

 ```python
 from zenml.integrations.gcp.flavors.vertex_orchestrator_flavor import VertexOrchestratorSettings